harounathiam2005/PersonalPyProjects/README.md

 password_generator.py -- {

   Creates a strong, secure password from four strings of uppercase letters, lowercase letters, integers, and symbols.
 These strings are converted into lists.
 A random number is generated; determining how many items from each list are to be used.
 This variable is randomized each time to decrease similarity between generated passwords and to avoid predictablility.
-This variable is set as the range of for loops that pick random characters from each list x number of times.
+This variable is set as the range of for loops that pick random characters from each list `x` number of times.
 Each list is compiled into one list to create a secure password.

 }

 noun_webcrawler.py -- {

   Utilizing `requests` and `bs4` modules to extract data from HTML files, this program extracts a long list of words from an online website; i.e. a webcrawler.
 The program requests access to the URL and when granted, extracts raw HTML from the site.
 The site chosen contains a long list of nouns nested in list tags.
-HTML is converted into one long string, then split based on list tags.
+HTML is converted into one long string, then `.split()` based on list tags.
 An array is created that resembles the structure:

 `[ "HTML code" , "desired word" , "desired word" , "desired word" , "desired word" , ... , "HTML code" ]`